Share this Article

 (And of course, in this case we're referring to legal, long-term sublets of 30 days or more, as rentals of any period shorter than that are illegal in NYC.)

-Below, seven questions to research before you attempt to play landlord your New York City rental:
+Below, six questions to research before you attempt to play landlord for your New York City rental:

 Do I have permission to sublet?